BASIC TUTORIAL (NO IMAGES, updated for PS6 v6.7.7)

 Step 4: Position the tumor

-Retinal Diagram toolbar, set the Cursor mode to drag tumor.
+Retinal Diagram toolbar, set the Mouse Cursor Function to drag tumor.

-The tumor base is indicated by the translucent tan region.
-It is surrounded by a brown line illustrating a 2 mm margin.
+The tumor base is indicated by the translucent tan region bordered by a brown line.
+It is surrounded by a two tone brown-green line illustrating a 2 mm "PTV" margin.

 The default tumor is centered at the equator on the 9 o'clock meridian.